 We can also help by answering some of our own tough questions:

-- Will we offer to pay for our child’s education/living tab?
+- Will we offer to pay for our child’s education and/or living expenses?

 - Can we afford to?